Skip to content

 A quorum will be three voting members including the Chair.

-14.2 No members of the Academic Appeals Review Panel will have a connection with, or will have previously advised, the student or be part of the School involved in the appeal (with the exception of Governance and Secretariat Services advising the student on the academic appeals process).
+14.2 No members of the Academic Appeals Review Panel will have a connection with, or will have previously advised, the student or be part of the School involved in the appeal (with the exception of the Governance and Legal team advising the student on the academic appeals process).

-14.3 The Governance and Secretariat Services Team will arrange for the hearing of the appeal at the earliest opportunity and provide adequate notice to all parties.
+14.3 The Governance and Legal team will arrange for the hearing of the appeal at the earliest opportunity and provide adequate notice to all parties.
 Documentation presented to the Academic Appeals Review Panel relating to the appeal will also be provided to the student and the Chair of the relevant Board of Examiners or their representative.
-Any additional communications or documentation received after the deadline set by Governance and Secretariat Services will not be accepted for consideration by the Panel, except at the sole discretion of the Chair of the Panel.
+Any additional communications or documentation received after the deadline set by the Governance and Legal team will not be accepted for consideration by the Panel, except at the sole discretion of the Chair of the Panel.

-14.5 The University expects the appellant to attend the hearing and requires all parties to make reasonable efforts to find a mutually suitable date within the desired timeframe.
-In the event that the hearing date cannot be found within the desired timeframe or has to be delayed, all parties will be kept informed as to the reasons for this.
+14.5 In the event that the hearing date cannot be found within the desired timeframe or has to be delayed, all parties will be kept informed as to the reasons for this.

 15. Consideration of Formal Appeal by an Academic Appeals Review Panel

-15.1 In the interest of natural justice, both the appellant and the Chair of the relevant Board of Examiners/Award and Progression Panel or their representative, and/or other appropriate members of academic staff will normally be invited to be present at the hearing at the same time so that both parties will hear all of the evidence presented to the Panel and have the opportunity to comment on it.
+15.1 In the interest of natural justice, both the appellant and the Chair of the relevant Board of Examiners/Award and Progression Panel or their representative(s) will normally be invited to be present at the hearing at the same time so that both parties will hear all of the evidence presented to the Panel and have the opportunity to comment on it.

 15.3 The University will normally expect that if the student is happy for all parties to be present, staff members will also agree to be present.
 However, the University recognises that this may not be reasonable in all cases and a member of staff as well as the student may request to be heard separately by the panel if they have particular grounds for making the request.
 The appropriateness of an invitation for both parties to be present at the same time is a matter on which the Chair may exercise discretion depending on the nature of the case.